pluresideas/diagrmans/README.md

 # diagrmans

-This is a collection of my diagrams.
-I use app.diagrams.net to create diagrams.
+This is a collection of my diagrams created with [app.diagrams.net](https://app.diagrams.net/).